petrarch1603/PeelOrange/README.md

   <img width="597" height="607" src="/img/dialog_example.png">
 </p>

 First select a layer to use as the bounding box for Peel Orange analysis.
 This layer must be on the same projection as the project projection.
-Additionally this projection cannot use a geographic coordinate system (i.e. using degrees as distant units, should be meters or feet instead).
-This layer must have enough features to use as a rectangular bounding box.
+Additionally this projection cannot use a geographic coordinate system (i.e. using degrees as distant units, the projection should be meters or feet instead).
+This layer must also have enough features to use as a rectangular bounding box.

 If you do not have such a layer, creating one is easy.
 Create a temporary scratch layer by going to the `Layer` pulldown menu &rarr; `New Temporary Scratch Layer`.
 Select Polygon `Geometry Type` and make sure the projection is the same as the project.